underscoreHasan/hw1/README.md

 Those same instructions are summarized here in text:

-1. On the GitHub repository, click "Use this Template" to create a repository under your account for this homework assignment
+1. On the GitHub repository, click "Use this Template" to create a repository under your account for this homework assignment.
+Remember to set the repository as Private!

 ![](img/template.png)

 1. Clone the repository locally.

-1. Commit and push your change to GitHub.
+1. Complete your assignment, then commit and push your change to GitHub.

 1. Log in to the Canvas course, and click Gradescope in the left sidebar.